sass/sass/proposal/nested-map-functions.md

 *[(Issue)](https://github.com/sass/sass/issues/1739)*

-This proposal updates the built-in `sass:map` module to better support merging, setting, and getting items from nested maps.
+This proposal updates the built-in `sass:map` module to better support merging, setting, and getting elements from nested maps.

 ## Table of Contents